speediedan/finetuning-scheduler/docs/source/index.rst

 Note that though this example is intended to capture a common usage scenario, substantial variation is expected among use cases and models.
-In summary, :class:`~finetuning_scheduler.fts.FinetuningScheduler` provides increased finetuning flexibility that can be useful in a variety of contexts from exploring model tuning behavior to maximizing performance.
+In summary, :class:`~finetuning_scheduler.fts.FinetuningScheduler` provides increased fine-tuning flexibility that can be useful in a variety of contexts from exploring model tuning behavior to maximizing performance.

 .. figure:: _static/images/fts/fts_explicit_loss_anim.gif